dhurlburtusa/shortcuts/software/web_security-cheat_sheet.md

 * Prevent the crime before it happens
 * Ask, "What are all the things a user could try on this page?"
 * Consider edge cases

+### Defence in Depth

+* Layered defences
+* Originally a military term
+  + Slowing the advance of an attacker
+  + Attacks lose momentum
+* Redundant security
+* Areas to Focus On
+  + People
+    - Security Policy
+    - Education
+    - Getting them to follow best practices
+    - Assigning responsibilities
+  + Technology
+    - Hardware, software, acquisition and maintenance, the system administration, as well as the programming that you do.
+    - Firewalls, intrusion detection, encryption to protect the data while it's in transit, access controls, etc.
+  + Operations
+    - Periodic security reviews
+    - Data handling procedures
+    - Monitoring responsibilities
+    - How you respond to threats